Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

   ![Screenshot showing the Grafana dashboard](./58.png)

-- Users can also view real-time data on the current product being produced—strawberry donuts—as well as the active shift, which in this case is the morning shift.
+- Users can also view real-time data on the current product being produced, strawberry donuts, as well as the active shift, which in this case is the morning shift.

   ![Screenshot showing the Grafana dashboard](./59.png)